 Conversely, unless you are focusing on gaining affiliate business then I wouldn’t worry too much about Linkedin for your beauty brand.

 However, that said, it is important not to neglect the boys in all this.
-A quarter of all hair salon customers are now male according to a recent UK survey by Salon Services which reflects an overall global trend led by image-conscious males.
+A quarter of all hair salon customers are now male according to a recent UK survey by Salon Services, which reflects an overall global trend led by image-conscious males.

-Remember to pay attention to special days too… International Women’s Day, Mother’s Day, Valentine’s Day and Christmas are just a few that you should be preparing for.
+Remember to pay attention to special days, too.
+International Women’s Day, Mother’s Day, Valentine’s Day and Christmas are just a few that you should be preparing for.

 Good visuals increase people’s willingness to listen to your message by 80% so if you’re serious about marketing your beauty brand via social media then it’s ideal for you to invest in a good camera.